 A breast cancer survivor of four gnarly surgeries, Susy celebrates life by chasing great stories in places like Cuba, Haiti, Turkey, Israel, and her own backyard.
-She's written with celebrities, heroes of the faith, athletes, explorers, and the girl (and boy) next door She loves riding a crazy ex-racehorse named Stetson, hiking in the High Sierras, and skiing black diamond runs whenever she can.
+She's written with celebrities, heroes of the faith, athletes, explorers, and the girl (and boy) next door.
+She owns a feisty ex-racehorse named Stetson, and loves hiking in the High Sierras, and skiing black diamond runs whenever she can.

 If the bio was a bit too dry and professional for you, I offer some quirky personal stuff in the form of 25 Random Facts:

 - I'm an advanced skiier and can handle double black diamond runs, but...

 - I'm super clumsy and can barely walk upright.
 I often run into door frames and have been known to suddenly lurch sideways and almost fall while simply standing still.

 - I love how books feel, smell, and sound.

 - My favorite movie of all time is Man From Snowy River.

 - I'm not a gourmet diner; I like comfort food like grilled cheese or tuna sandwiches.

 - My dad was a Texas cowboy.